TheArtificial/theartificial.nl/source/blog/2014-07-08-graduation.md

 ![Werkplaats Typografie Graduation Program](2014-07-08-graduation/wt.png)

-This self-driven approach shapes the student work very uniquely; each student’s style shows through their whole body of work, despite the fact that the exhibition stemmed from the same initial conversation and the same set of questions. (“How can a book become a work and how can a work become a book?
+This self-driven approach shapes the student work uniquely; each student’s style shows through their whole body of work, despite the fact that the exhibition stemmed from the same initial conversation and the same set of questions. (“How can a book become a work and how can a work become a book?
 When is music inscribed into language?
 What colours do letters have and how can invisible forces surface on our bodies?”)